The Painful Road Of Grief

 Most of us don't realize how many losses we've had.
 Honoring what is unfinished takes time and plenty of support.

-After a few weeks or months, many people think the grief should be over.
+After a few weeks, many people assume that the grief should be over.
 Unless you've experienced loss, grief is largely misunderstood.
-And it feels very lonely unless you have someone in your life that gets it.
+And it feels very lonely unless someone in your life gets it.

 It's a time when you are off center.
-Things feel like they are in slow motion especially if the loss is unexpected.
+Things feel like they're in slow motion especially if the loss is unexpected.
 It's a shock to your soul.

 You may find that you can't think or go at the same pace.
 You want more sleep.
-Eating can be affected whether it's eating for comfort or losing interest in food.
+Eating can be affected whether it's eating for comfort or losing interest in food entirely.
 Both are reactions that usually subside with time.

 If you drink or rely on other substances to cope, this can lead to more problems.
 Finding healthier ways to handle grief is vital.
 For those who are sober, learning to handle these feelings is necessary for continued recovery.
 It often means getting extra support.

-If you are having trouble adjusting to daily life, it might be time to seek additional help.
+If you're having trouble adjusting, it might be time to seek additional help.
 Some places offer free or low cost grief counseling.
-Being understood through the grief is so important because when it's hidden, grief isolates us from wanting to participate in life.
+Being understood through the grief is so important because when it's hidden, grief prevents you from wanting to participate in life.

 What has helped you deal with grief?
 I'd love to hear from you.